Shah-Arsalan/websack/README.md

 ```bash
 $ npx create-websack-app-starter <'your-project-name-here'>
 ```
-This command will clone the repository for you to work on.
-After the cloning is finished run the below command in the terminal:
+This command will make a repo of webpack on your local machine.
+Open the project in your IDE and do a:
 ```bash
 $ npm run build
 ```